Komodo/komodo-website/src/pages/blog/2014-03/show-absolute-position-in-statusbar.html.md

 ---
-title: Absolute Pos in Statusbar
+title: Absolute Cursor Position in Statusbar
 author: Care Hoffman
 date: 2014-03-31
 tags: [macro, javascript, editor, print, dump, doc, position]
-description: At a glance, see where in the document your current cursor position is relative the to the first character.
+description: At a glance, see where in the document your current cursor position is relative to the first character.
 layout: blog
 ---